travelmarx/scrapbook101/docs/technology-overview.md

 ### Origins

-The {{site.sn}} code was developed by starting with the [ASP.NET MVC][aspmvc] To-Do List app and customizing it.
+The {{site.sn}} code was initially built starting with the [ASP.NET MVC][aspmvc] To-Do List app and customizing it.
+From that version, the ASP.NET core version was created.

 The To-Do list is a simple list of items with three pieces of tracked information: name, description, and status (completed or not completed).
 The To-Do List app allows CRUD operations.
 After running the To-Do list sample and looking in the document store, you will see documents that look like the following:

 ```json
 {